 Andy Moses is senior vice president of global products for Penske Logistics.
 Prior to this role, he was vice president of sales at Penske Truck Leasing.
 Moses has more than 25 years of experience in the transportation industry, serving in product and sales leadership positions with both Penske Truck Leasing and Rollins Truck Leasing.
 A Six Sigma Master Black Belt, Moses earned a bachelor's degree in accounting from Brooklyn College and a master's degree from Pennsylvania State University in leadership development.

-You will soon receive a confirmation email with a link to download your 2015 Third-Party Logistics Study.
+You will soon receive a confirmation email with a link to download your copy of the CSCMP State of Logistics Report.